2:37

-2:37 is a 2006 Australian drama film, written, produced and directed by filmmaker Murali K. Thalluri and starring an ensemble cast including Teresa Palmer, Joel Mackenzie, Frank Sweet, Charles Baird, Sam Harris, Marni Spillane and Clementine Mellor.
+2:37 is a 2006 Australian psychological drama film written, produced and directed by filmmaker Murali K. Thalluri and starring an ensemble cast including Teresa Palmer, Joel Mackenzie, Frank Sweet, Charles Baird, Sam Harris, Marni Spillane and Clementine Mellor.
 2:37 was filmed in Adelaide, Australia on location at St. Ignatius' College.
 The story is narrated by six high school students whose lives are interwoven, each having their own personal problems and goals.
 The story takes place on an otherwise normal school day, during which, at precisely 2:37, a tragedy will occur.

 2:37 had its world premiere at Cannes and its North American premiere at the Toronto International Film Festival.
-It was released in Australia on 17 August 2006.
+It was released in Australia on 17 August 2006, and received mixed reviews from critics.

 Plot

 A student hears the sound of someone falling within the disabled bathroom.
-They approach and see blood flowing out from under the door.
+She signals the custodian, who approaches and sees blood flowing out from under the door.